Fork me on GitHub

 If you don’t want Picky to calculate weights for your indexed entries, you can use constant or dynamic weights.

-With 0.0 as default weight:
+With 0.0 as a constant weight:

-With 3.14 as set weight:
+With 3.14 as a constant weight:

-category :some, weights: Weights::Constant.new(3.14) # Returns 3.14 for all results.
+category :some, weight: Weights::Constant.new(3.14) # Returns 3.14 for all results.

 Or with a dynamically calculated weight: